 Don't believe us?
 Check out these 10 Things You Didn't Know About David Crosby ...

 He Was a Byrd, Man

-Although he's best known for his work in Crosby, Stills and Nash (etc.), David Crosby was previously also a founding member of The Byrds, along with Roger McGuinn.
-Crosby has recently been looking back to his Byrds days fondly, performing a cover of their famous song 'Eight Miles High' during his shows.
+Although he was best known for his work in Crosby, Stills and Nash (etc.), David Crosby was previously also a founding member of the Byrds along with Roger McGuinn.
+Fans were regularly reminded of these early triumphs when Crosby performed a cover of their famous song "Eight Miles High" during his shows.